 Is Swiss cheese plant toxic to cats?

-Swiss cheese plant (Monstera delicosa) is toxic to cats.
-The toxic principle is insoluble calcium oxalate crystals which penetrate the oral mucosa causing intense pain and burning.
+Swiss cheese plant (Monstera deliciosa) is toxic to cats.
+The toxic principle is insoluble calcium oxalate crystals that penetrate the oral mucosa causing intense pain and burning.
 Calcium oxalate crystals are produced by specialised cells known as idioblasts and are arranged in bundles known as raphides.
 They act as a defensive mechanism against plant-eating animals.

 What is Swiss cheese plant?

 - Family: Araceae

 - Common names: Tarovine, Fruit salad plant, Ceriman, Mexican breadfruit, Hurricane plant

 - Toxic parts: All parts of the plant are toxic to cats

 Swiss cheese plant is a popular ornamental climber native to the tropical forests of southern Mexico.
 Its large glossy leaves have fenestrations (holes), which give it its name.
 Swiss cheese plants are grown as decorative indoor plants, but can also be grown outside in warmer climates, however, they can take over if not kept in check.